rohithegde/rohithegde.github.com/_posts/2022-09-25-hub-spoke-private-access-setup.md

 comments: true
 ---

+A secure setup on the cloud can be easy or difficult depending on who you ask.

+- Ask junior application developers and they will say its probably easy.
+- Ask cloud engineers and they will say its very complex.
+- Ask an experienced cloud architect and he/she will say "It depends" :grin:.

-This post serves to give a walkthrough of things to consider while creating a hub spoke based network topology in Azure.
+This post serves to give a walkthrough of things to consider while creating a hub spoke based network topology with related resources in Azure.
 Highlights include :

 - A secure setup with the Hub controlling all public access to the spokes.
 - No public endpoints in the spoke.